 - Increased performance & efficiency.
 You can maximize the overall performance as the workloads are intelligently distributed across the clusters.
 So now, you can run parallel programs among the connected nodes.

 - Time and cost savings with accelerated data backup taking the least amount of time.

 - Improved security with encrypted backups/restores right from in-transit to at rest.

-It’s a no-brainer that developing a solid backup strategy for your organization entails a huge investment of time, money, and effort.
-But the cost and time are far less when you are relieved from the burdensome task of configuring backup, either manually or at specified intervals.
-By offering an open-source backup solution, Zmanda 4.0’s intuitive web-based management console not only impacts the ease of use but also allows you to control your backup operations in minutes!
+If you are developing a solid backup strategy for your organization, it entails a huge investment of time, money, & effort.
+It’s a no-brainer.
+But, you can get relief from the burdensome task of configuring a backup manually at specified intervals if the cost & time are less.
+Thanks to the multi-site cluster architecture and open-source backup solution offered by the new upgrade.
+Zmanda 4.0’s intuitive web-based management console not only impacts the ease of use but also allows you to control your backup operations in minutes!

-With the enhanced setup of 4.0, the key benefit of faster setting up and scheduling backups easily is a clear technical advantage that can save hours of essential resources and also facilitate reduced RTOs.
+With enhanced 4.0 setup, the key benefit of faster setting up and scheduling backups is a clear technical advantage.
+Surely, this can save hours of essential resources while facilitating reduced RTOs.